 Are you an experienced general practitioner, trained overseas and currently working in rural and remote Western Australia?

-The Five Year Overseas Trained Doctors (OTD) Recruitment Scheme provides incentives to attract and retain appropriately qualified and experienced OTDs to work in rural and remote Western Australia.
+The Five Year Overseas Trained Doctors (OTD) Recruitment Scheme (the Scheme) provides incentives to attract and retain appropriately qualified and experienced OTDs to work in rural and remote Western Australia.

 The main objectives of the Scheme are: